 - Turn out onto a lightly floured surface and pat into a rectangle.
 Cut into 4ths and stack each 4th on top of each other.
 Pat into a rectangle and repeat 3 more times.

 - Pat or roll to 1 inch thickness.
 Using a biscuit cutter, cut dough into 8 biscuits without twisting.
-Place on top of beef mixture.
+Place on top of the beef mixture.

 - Bake for 30 minutes or until biscuits are golden brown and set on the bottom.